nestwave/D2CBridge/README.md

 ```

 ## Technical documentation
+Please ensure you have read [NestCloud Bridge Specification V1.03](doc/NestCloud%20Bridge%20Specification%20v1.03.pdf) before you start working on D2CB.

 ### Positions tracking database
 The D2CB allows storing device positions in a DB in order provide them to a web frontend (an Apache based example is provided [here](src/main/html)).

 The  DB that is located on a separate server.
 In this case the code should be reworked to use asynchronous operations.

 #### Tables layout
-The positions tracking DB is named `positions` and holds a set of columns that are defined [here)(src/main/java/com/nestwave/device/repository/position/PositionRecord.java).
+The positions tracking DB is named `positions` and holds a set of columns that are defined [here](src/main/java/com/nestwave/device/repository/position/PositionRecord.java).

 The `key.id` corresponds to device unique identifier that is referenced in this document by _device ID_.
 The device ID allows identifying different devices, but needs a provisioning step upon production.